-I needed a few days, maybe a full week, to recover my body from the race.
-But the postpartum recovery I’ve endured since giving birth to my two daughters who are 17 months apart has been the real athletic feat.
+I needed a few days, maybe an entire week, to recover my body from the race.
+But the postpartum recovery I’ve endured since giving birth to my two daughters, who are 17 months apart, has been the real athletic feat.

 I’ve had to be patient with my body as I rebuild the strength in my pelvic floor and deal with bladder inconstancy (re: I pee when I cough, sneeze, or laugh at my husband’s jokes).
 So I was thrilled when I read the scientific community echoing what I already knew to be true: giving birth is harder than running a marathon.
 You bet it is!

 Giving Birth Is Harder Than Running a Marathon

 Recent research in 2015 from the University of Michigan concluded that “childbirth is arguably one of the most dramatic musculoskeletal (MSK) events the human body undergoes.”
 The research team used MRI imaging typically intended for athletic injuries to assess childbirth’s physical impact on women’s bodies.
 They found that of the women studied, a quarter sustained stress fractures to their bones similar to the injuries that long-distance runners and other extreme-sport athletes experience.
 Wowza!

 Nearly half of the women studied had pelvic muscle tears, and two-thirds suffered a severe muscle strain.
 The mothers in the study were already at high risk for pelvic muscle tears, but researchers say that it’s expected that up to 15 percent of all women will suffer some sort of injury during childbirth.